yesnik/golang-guides/structs.md

 }
 ```

-The `type` keyword introduces a new type.
+- The `type` keyword introduces a new type.
-It is followed by the name of the type (`Address`) and the keyword `struct` to illustrate that we’re defining a struct.
+- It is followed by the name of the type (`Address`) and the keyword `struct` to illustrate that we're defining a struct.
-The struct contains a list of various fields inside the curly braces.
-Each field has a name and a type.
+- The struct contains a list of various *fields* inside the curly braces.
+- Each field has a name and a type.

 We can also make struct compact by combining the various fields of the same type: